alexretana/JobPilot-JobSearchAssistant/tsx_update_checklist.md

 6. **Adapt component logic** - Modify function calls to match new service interfaces
 7. **Implement missing utility functions** - Recreate functionality that was in legacy APIs (see user_profile_update_plan.md)
 8. **Update TypeScript types** - Ensure type compatibility with new service definitions
-9. **Test functionality with Playwright** - Run tests to verify that component works correctly with new service integration
+9. **Validate functionality with subprocess servers** - Start frontend and backend servers as subprocesses and validate implementation using Playwright MCP server and screenshots
 10. **Update this checklist** after each completed step
 11. **Stop after each step** for review

 See `frontend_update_strategy.md` for the complete approach and `user_profile_update_plan.md` for detailed implementation guidance.

-## Test-Driven Development Approach
+## Validation-Driven Development Approach with Subprocess Validation
-Following the Playwright Testing Approach, we'll use a three-phase process:
+Following the new Playwright Validation Approach with subprocess server validation:
 1. **Phase 1: Baseline Tests** - Create tests that document current component behavior with mock data
-2. **Phase 2: Refactoring Tests** - Update components with new service integration and run tests after each change
+2. **Phase 2: Refactoring Implementation** - Update components with new service integration
-3. **Phase 3: Validation Tests** - Run complete test suite to verify all functionality including edge cases
+3. **Phase 3: Subprocess Validation** - Start servers as background subprocesses and validate implementation using Playwright MCP server navigation and screenshots
+4. **Phase 4: Completion Verification** - Confirm all functionality works correctly with the new service integration

 ## Playwright Testing Infrastructure
 - [x] Install Playwright and dependencies